demircimuhammedd/ccd-redeem/seed-generator/README.md

 The outputs are:

-- `coin-labels.pdf` the pdf for the labels
+- `coin-labels.pdf` PDF file for printing labels with seed in base58 format
-- `coin-seeds.json` the list of seeds
+- `coin-seeds.json` JSON array of seed in base58 format
-- `sc-input.json` list of ed25519 public keys with corresponding amounts
+- `sc-input.json` JSON file with tuples (pub_key, amount) where pub_key is hex encode and amount is in microccd.
+This allows to initalize the coin smart contract